 Bottom line: The Galaxy Buds Live aren't only the most unique wireless earbuds to hit the market in a long time, they're also among the best you can buy.
 The Buds Live are incredibly comfortable, and thanks to the original design, can fit in ears of all shapes and sizes.
 They also sound great, have excellent battery life, and a fully-featured companion app that elevates the experience.
-If you set your expectations for what active noise canceling can do for earbuds with an open-ear design, the Galaxy Buds Live stand out as the must-have earbuds for 2020.
+If you set your expectations for what active noise canceling can do for earbuds with an open-ear design, the Galaxy Buds Live still stand out in 2021.

 - One-size-fits-all design

 - 12mm drivers kick out great audio

 - ANC isn't the best out there

 Galaxy Buds Live Price and availability